BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 As for CenturyLink’s DSL internet service, that’s widely available in town: CenturyLink covers 64.0% of Phoenix.

-Internet Provider Store Locations in Phoenix, AZ
+Internet Coverage Map and Store Locations for Phoenix, Arizona

 Provider Connection Types in Phoenix, AZ